Greater St. Louis Area Council: History

 The drinking water on the property comes from the lake.
 It is treated in a plant located at the Swift Base.
 The plant is considered a Class C plant by the Missouri Department of Natural Resources.
 If operated at capacity, the plant could serve a town of 10–15,000 people.
 The treatment process has undergone many renovations in recent years.
 It was replaced by a membrane system which went online in 2011.

 Programs and activities

-Boy Scout week-long residential camp
+Scouts BSA week-long residential camp

-Since 2007, Camp Famous Eagle and Camp Theodore R. Gamble have been open.
+Camp Famous Eagle and Camp Gamble operate Scouts BSA overnight summer camps.

 Venturing week-long adventure camp

 The Swift Base run programs for Venturers, the BSA's co-ed program for individuals between the ages of 14 and 21.
 A typical week for a Swift camper might include rock climbing and rappelling, challenge course, rifle, shotgun, and pistol shooting, horseback riding, water skiing, tubing, wake boarding, knee boarding, mountain biking, and many other fun activities.
 Venturers are given the opportunity to choose which activities they wish to participate in on a daily basis.
-Swift is one of only a couple camps in the country running a dedicated Venturing summer camp, at least for multiple weeks.
-In recent years, Swift has operated four weeks of Venturing programs each summer.
+Swift is one of only a couple camps in the country running a dedicated Venturing summer camp.